 De Anza College, Cupertino, CA, Digital Design Course, 2012

-De Anza College, Cupertino, CA, Digital Design Course, 2018
+De Anza College, Cupertino, CA, Digital Illustrations, Earth from Above, 2018

 De Anza College, Cupertino, CA, Students’ Digital Graphic Design works, 2014